yzerlaut/neural_network_dynamics/reviews/dynamical_regimes_of_neural_activity.md

+<---
-#+title: Dynamical Regimes of Cortical Activity: A Review of the Insights from the Theoretical Analysis of Spiking Networks
++title: Dynamical Regimes of Cortical Activity: A Review of the Insights from the Theoretical Analysis of Spiking Networks +author: Y.Zerlaut
-#+author: Y.Zerlaut
+-->

-** Abstract
+## Abstract

 We review here the literature on network dynamics of spiking units with an emphasis on the dynamical regime.
 We compare those recordings with the

 We highlight how different models

-** Introduction
+## Introduction

 Given the strong ongoing activity characterizing thalamo-cortical activity, understanding the dynamical regimes of brain activity is a